Minoxidil works for head hair, but what about beards? Learn more about using Minoxidil for growing your beard and what to expect.

 Minoxidil is not without side effects, and you may experience facial irritation, redness, itchiness, dry skin, unwanted hair growth, or a change in the color or texture of your beard hairs.

 Talk to your doctor before trying Minoxidil off-label for beard growth, as this medication may be dangerous for you if you have certain conditions including heart problems.

 Here at Strut Health, we carry prescription customized medications for hair growth.
 We offer oral and topical formulations including Minoxidil mixed with Finasteride or Dutasteride for use on the scalp.

-If you are interested in seeing if our hair loss medications are a good fit for you, you can have a free online consultation with our U.S. licensed doctors today.
+If you are interested in seeing if our hair loss medications are a good fit for you, you can have a free online questionnaire-based consultation with our U.S. licensed doctors today.

 If You are a good fit for treatment, your medication can be shipped to your front door with our free shipping.
 If you have any concerns or questions during your treatment, our staff and doctor are available for free unlimited follow-ups.